BERnaT: Basque Encoders for Representing Natural Textual Diversity

 \paragraph{Model size matters.} The increase in performance resulting from including diverse corpora in pretraining varies according to the model size, as shown in Figure \ref{fig:bernat_eval}.
-Small models (med) do not benefit from including diverse text, and for most tasks (6 out of 9 standard tasks and 4 out of 6 diverse tasks), it is more effective to train specialized models using either standard or non-standard texts.
-With medium models (base), using both standard and diverse corpora slightly underperforms compared to specialized models.
+Smaller models (med) do not benefit when including diverse text, and for most tasks (6 out of 9 standard tasks and 4 out of 6 diverse tasks), it is more effective to train specialized models using either standard or non-standard texts.
+With base models, using both standard and diverse corpora slightly underperforms compared to specialized models.
 As previously mentioned, large models gain the most from the inclusion of the entire corpus.
 Moreover, the performance boost increases with model size, not only on diverse tasks but also on standard benchmarks.